Code-Institute-Submissions/Upon-Wonder/README.md

 the cause I was able to correct the issue by putting the button to a z-index of +2 and the logo to a z-index of +1.

-* When testing my website I noticed that the alert message that is suppose to show when sending a message from the contact page didn't work on private tablet or phone device.
+* When testing my website I noticed that the alert message that is suppose to show when sending a message from the contact page didn't work on my private tablet or phone device.
 When I turned to google to try to find an answear the answears there prompted to use javascript to correct this issue.
 However this is something out of my knowledge for the moment so the bug still exist.
 Hopefully in the future of this course I will be able to fix this bug and make it work properly on all devices.